practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure-alt.md

 Internet meme that best describes his work, it would certainly be _Automate all the things!_

+---

+> - relevant software p ackages
+> + relevant software packages
+>
+> - tend to be much more more intention
+> + tend to be much more intention
+>
+> - The problem here is that chef defines
+> + The problem here is that Chef defines
+>
+> - NGinx
+> + Nginx
+>
+> [The bash recourse] Specifies that the command ought to be run as root
+>
+> The bash resource actually runs the code as root by default.
+The
+> documentation says that "user" is the user name or user ID that should
+> be changed before running a command.
+Default value: nil.
+>
+> As Chef is run by with sudo, the user is root by default.
+I still
+> think that being explicit is OK here.
+If you disagree, we can remove
+> the line.
+>

+---

 For at least as long as Ruby has been popular among web developers, it has also been recognized as a useful tool for system administration work.
 Although it was first used as a clean alternative to Perl for adhoc scripting, Ruby quickly